| ↑↑ Home | ↑ Net & Web |

 text.

 Beside the unary operators above, search engines support a number of binary operators.
 Exalead is in the lead (as it were...) here too.
-Its NEXT operator saves you searching for a phrase two words in both orders separately.
+Its NEXT operator saves you searching for a phrase of two words in both orders separately.
 NEAR searches for terms in close proximity.
 Capitalised AND and OR are logical operators, and parentheses are used for grouping.
-The same logical operators and grouping parentheses seem to be supported by Clusty and Google, though Google shows a strong preference for results that contain all search terms even when OR is given.
+The same logical operators seem to be supported by Ask and Google.

 Finally, Exalead allows truncating search terms with an asterisk *.
 Any page containing a word starting with the given string matches.
 Google uses the asterisk to allow wildcard words, which I regard as useless.
 Because the number of words between search terms remains fixed, this is not at all equivalent to proximity search — an unforseen adjective will break the match.